oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The requesting workload MUST authenticate its identity to the Transaction Token Service.
 The exact client authentication mechanism used is outside the scope of this specification.

-{{figtxtokenrequest}} shows a non-normative example of a Txn-Token Request.
+The figure below {{figtxtokenrequest}} shows a non-normative example of a Txn-Token Request.

 ~~~ http
 POST /txn-token-service/token_endpoint HTTP 1.1